DataMedSci/yagit/docs/source/data_representation.rst

 Image planes
 ------------

-The 3D image can be viewed from three perspectives: axial, coronal and sagittal.
+The 3D image can be viewed from three perspectives: axial, coronal, and sagittal.
 Axial (also known as transverse or horizontal) separates the superior from the inferior.
 Coronal (also known as frontal) separates the anterior from the posterior.
 Sagittal (also known as longitudinal) separates the left from the right.

 .. figure:: _static/images/image_planes.svg
-   :alt: Image planes (axial, coronal and sagittal)
+   :alt: Image planes (axial, coronal, and sagittal)
    :align: center
    :scale: 135%

-   3D image planes -- axial, coronal and sagittal -- with coordinates consistent with LPS.
+   3D image planes -- axial, coronal, and sagittal -- with coordinates consistent with LPS.
    The black filled squares represent the first voxel of an image.